annutt2031/Business_Process_Modeling/README.md

 3. Check that the problems for which the system is being created can be solved in the execution of the main business processes.
 4. Check that the business requirements of the system can be achieved by the main business processes.
 5. Check that the main business processes ensure that the functions of the system roles are fulfilled.
-6. Place the results in the "Artifact Comparison" table (https://docs.google.com/spreadsheets/d/1tKYX2C6t6lXdRNa14qHG4j2gKa\_mQSW5/edit#gid=2122219759).
+6. Place the results in the "Artifact Comparison" table (https://docs.google.com/spreadsheets/d/1tKYX2C6t6lXdRNa14qHG4j2gKa_mQSW5/edit#gid=2122219759).
 7. In case of inconsistency:
    1. report the inconsistency for each case in a table;
    2. indicate the need (or lack of need) to modify the artifacts under consideration;
    3. correct an artifact that requires clarification.
-8. Indicate your answers in the file ex05\_<product prefix>\_rev.xlsx.
+8. Indicate your answers in the file `ex05_<product prefix>_rev.xlsx`.
 9. Place a new revision of the refined artifact with a ex05 prefix in the name.